AdobeDocs/analytics.en/help/analyze/analysis-workspace/data-dictionary/data-dictionary-overview.md

 The Data Dictionary helps system administrators keep track of and curate the components in their Analytics environment.

-The Data Dictionary can provide the following benefits for administrators by surfacing the following issues:
+The Data Dictionary provides the following benefits for administrators:

-* Duplicate components that need to be consolidated
+* Identifies duplicate components that need to be consolidated.

-* Components that aren't collecting any data so they can be either updated or deleted
+* Identifies components that aren't collecting any data so they can be either updated or deleted.

-* Components that are not yet approved
+* Shows components that are not yet approved

+* Allows you to update component descriptions directly in Analysis Workspace (rather than in the Report Suite)

+  For more information about adding component descriptions, see the section, "Add descriptions to components in Analysis Workspace" in [Dimensions overview](/help/components/dimensions/overview.md) or in [Metrics overview](/help/components/metrics/overview.md).